percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: Yes
    :default: 2

 This variable defines the maximum number of data packets in replication at a time.
-For WAN setups may be set considerably higher, e.g. 512.
+For WAN setups, the variable can be set to a considerably higher value than default (for example, 512).

 .. variable:: evs.version